Udemy

 What You’ll Gain

-• Understand the major technological and economic drivers reshaping work
+• Understand the major technological, economic, and social forces reshaping work

-• Evaluate your own exposure to automation and disruption
+• Assess your own exposure to technological and labour-market change

 Who This Course Is For